 - Grab another bowl and fill it with water and set to the side.

 - Scrub each mussel with a brush to remove debris and remove any remaining beards.
-This can be done easily by pulling the beard towards the hinge side of the shell.
+Just pull the beard towards the hinge side of the shell.

 - Place the cleaned mussel in the second bowl of water.

-- Once you have cleaned the mussels, allow them to sit in the water for about 20 minutes.
+- Allow them to sit in the water for about 20 minutes.
 This will help to clean any grit that might be present on the inside.

 - Decide how to cook them.

-- One 9-inch by 13-inch cake pan.
+- One 9-by-13-inch cake pan.
 Quality is irrelevant.
-In fact, cheap, thin pans work better.
+In fact, those thin, cheap pans work better

-- Two pounds of cleaned and soaked mussels
+- 2 pounds of cleaned and soaked mussels

 - 8 ounces of water